Multiple myeloma is also known as myeloma or plasma cell myeloma.

 Changes in red and white blood cell and platelet levels can cause:

-Other types of damage that can occur include kidney damage and spinal cord compression, potentially leading to numbness, weakness, and tingling in the legs, among other things.
+Kidney damage and spinal cord compression may also occur, potentially leading to numbness, weakness, and tingling in the legs.

-Scientists are unsure exactly what causes multiple myeloma, but the following may be risk factors:
+Scientists have not yet confirmed exactly what causes multiple myeloma, but the following factors may put people at risk:

-- Age increases the risk, with 96 percent of cases occurring in people over 45 years of age, and 75 percent in those over 70 years.
+- Age increases the risk, with 96 percent of cases occurring in people over 45 years of age, and 63 percent in those over 65 years of age.

-- Obesity increases the odd of developing many cancers, including multiple myeloma.
+- Obesity increases the risk of developing many cancers, including multiple myeloma.